Tanzaik/Tanzaik/README.md

  🤔 &nbsp; Intrigued in software development and possess a spectrum of knowledge in core software principles.

- 🎓 &nbsp; Studying Information Science & Data Analytics and minoring in Mathematics at San José State University.
+ 🎓 &nbsp; Studying Information Science & Data Analytics at San José State University.

  💼 &nbsp; Currently seeking opportunities in the realm of Data Analyst and Software Engineering.